aws-samples/amazon-kendra-langchain-extensions/README.md

 cd samples
 streamlit run app.py anthropic
 ```
 The above command will run the `kendra_chat_anthropic` as the LLM chain.
-In order to run a different chain, pass a different provider, for example for running the `open_ai` chain run this command `streamlit run app.py openai`.
+In order to run a different chain, pass a different provider, for example for running the `falcon` chain run this command `streamlit run app.py falcon`.

 ### Running samples from the command line
 ```bash